 - We maintain an active internship program in collaboration with Antioch College and the Yellow Springs Community Foundation, known as the “Miller Fellowships.”
 We seek diverse candidates and train students to professional standards.

-- We follow a formal and intentional process to nominate candidates for the WYSO Community Advisory board (known as the WYSO Resource Board).
+- We follow a formal and intentional process to nominate candidates for the WYSO Community Advisory board.
 We consider elements of diversity when we nominate our candidates and seek to maintain a balance of those factors on our Board composition.

 - We create daily news reports, special projects and music programs that reflect the diversity of our listeners.